On the Mysteries of MAX NAE-SAT: Calculus of Variations for MAX CUT and MAX NAE- 3 -SAT

 \subsubsection{The Hardest Distributions for MAX CUT/MAX-NAE-\{2\}-SAT}

-\begin{theorem}[\cite{OW08}] For {\rm MAX CUT/MAX-NAE-\{2\}-SAT} with any completeness, the most difficult distributions to round are when the constraints are supported on $\{-\rho,1\}$ for some $\rho \in [0,1]$. \end{theorem} \begin{proof} To prove this theorem, we show that any distribution which is not of this form can be improved.
-For this, we use a sequence of lemmas. \begin{lemma} For {\rm MAX CUT/MAX-NAE-\{2\}-SAT}, \begin{enumerate} \item If there are two constraints with pairwise biases $x$ and~$x'$ where $|x'| \leq -x \leq 1$ then replacing $x$ and~$x'$ with two copies of $\frac{x + x'}{2}$ does not affect the SDP value and can only decrease the performance of the rounding scheme. \item If there are two constraints with pairwise biases $x$ and~$x'$ where $0 < |x'| \leq x \leq 1$ then replacing $x$ and~$x'$ with $x + x' - 1$ and $1$ does not affect the SDP value and can only decrease the performance of the rounding scheme. \end{enumerate} \end{lemma} \begin{proof} The SDP value is linear in $x$ and~$x'$ so it is not affected by these adjustments.
-To show that the performance of the rounding scheme can only decrease, we make the following observations: \begin{enumerate} \item The first statement follows directly from the first statement of Lemma \ref{keymodifyinglemma}. \item The second statement follows from applying the second statement of Lemma \ref{keymodifyinglemma} to $x$ and~$x'$ with $y = 1 - x$. \qedhere \end{enumerate} \end{proof} It is not hard to verify that the only distributions which cannot be improved using this lemma are distributions where the pairwise biases are supported on $\{-\rho,1\}$ for some $\rho \in [0,1]$. \end{proof}
+\begin{theorem}[\cite{OW08}] For {\rm MAX CUT/MAX-NAE-\{2\}-SAT} with any completeness and for any SDP rounding scheme, the distributions which minimize the approximation ratio are supported on $\{-\rho,1\}$ for some $\rho \in [0,1]$. \end{theorem} \begin{proof} To prove this theorem, we show that any distribution which is not of this form can be improved.
+For this, we use a sequence of lemmas. \begin{lemma} For {\rm MAX CUT/MAX-NAE-\{2\}-SAT}, \begin{enumerate} \item If there are two constraints with pairwise biases $x$ and~$x'$ where $|x'| \leq -x \leq 1$ then replacing $x$ and~$x'$ with two copies of $\frac{x + x'}{2}$ does not affect the SDP value and can only decrease the performance of the rounding scheme. \item If there are two constraints with pairwise biases $x$ and~$x'$ where $0 < |x'| \leq x \leq 1$ then replacing $x$ and~$x'$ with $x + x' - 1$ and $1$ does not affect the SDP value and can only decrease the performance of the rounding scheme. \end{enumerate} \end{lemma} \begin{proof} The SDP value of $\frac{1}{2}\cdot\left(\frac{1-x}{2} + \frac{1-x'}{2}\right)$is not affected by these adjustments.
+To show that the performance of the rounding scheme of $\frac{1}{2}\cdot\left(\frac{1-F_2(x)}{2} + \frac{1-F_2(x')}{2}\right)$ can only decrease, we make the following observations: \begin{enumerate} \item The first statement follows directly from the first statement of Lemma \ref{keymodifyinglemma}. \item The second statement follows from applying the second statement of Lemma \ref{keymodifyinglemma} to $x$ and~$x'$ with $y = 1 - x$. \qedhere \end{enumerate} \end{proof} It is not hard to verify that the only distributions which cannot be improved using this lemma are distributions where the pairwise biases are supported on $\{-\rho,1\}$ for some $\rho \in [0,1]$. \end{proof}